cdmuir/stomata-independence/README.md

 ### Software requirements

-At minimum, you will need [R](https://cran.r-project.org/) installed on your machine.
+At minimum, you will need [R](https://cran.r-project.org/) version 4.0 or greater installed on your machine.
 Install additional packages by running `r/install-packages.R`.

 ### Rendering manuscript with pre-saved outout